Q: What services are provided at the UNT Kristin Farmer Autism Center?

-A: State of Texas House Bill 451, passed in 2009, requires a health benefit plan to provide coverage to an enrollee under the age of 10, who is diagnosed with an autism spectrum disorder.
+A: State of Texas House Bill 451, passed in 2009, requires a health benefit plan to provide coverage to an enrollee under the age of 10 who is diagnosed with an autism spectrum disorder.
 This coverage applies to all generally recognized services prescribed by the enrollee’s primary care physician.
-The problem is that, in Texas, the law states that ABA “may” be considered a generally recognized service, thus allowing insurance companies to deny coverage for ABA.
+In Texas, the law states that ABA may not always be considered a generally recognized service, which allows some insurance companies to deny coverage for ABA.
 Some insurance providers also interpret ABA to be an experimental or unproven intervention, and they may require ABA to be delivered by a certified health care provider.
-The UNT Kristin Farmer Autism Center is currently working to address possible changes in the insurance laws so that ABA will be recognized as an appropriate and research-proven autism intervention.
-The UNT Kristin Farmer Autism Center is also working with a third party insurance billing provider to ensure the maximum reimbursement for all applicable services.
+The UNT Kristin Farmer Autism Center strives to work with insurance providers to ensure the maximum reimbursements for all applicable services.

 Q: Are there training opportunities for parents, professionals, and other community members?

 A: Yes!
 The UNT Kristin Farmer Autism Center is committed to providing training opportunities for parents, professionals, and other community members so that they can develop a deeper understanding of autism and how to handle the many challenges associated with raising a family member with autism.
 In collaboration with other UNT departments, we plan on providing training in a wide variety of areas.
 In addition, the UNT Kristin Farmer Autism Center hosts an annual conference each summer featuring nationally recognized keynote speakers and presentations by autism researchers and experts.

 Q: I am not sure if my child has autism.
 Can you help us?